 The amount you'll pay if you come to study here from a country outside the EU.

-The University of Chichester is a respected institution that offers some excellent postgraduate study programmes....
+The University of Chichester is a well-respected academic institution that offers a broad range of postgraduate study programmes across...